wonderbird/wonderbird.github.io/_pages/computers-and-technology/recreating-windows-vms.md

 1. Install all pending Windows Updates

-1. Install Parallels Tools and activate the shared clipboard
+1. (Parallels) Install Parallels Tools and activate the shared clipboard

 1. Install Chocolatey

+1. (Azure VM) Install a means to share data with your remote pc, e.g. NextCloud.

 1. Install the Chocolatey packages you have exported previously: `choco install packages.config -y`